 What is involved in a bat survey?

-A bat survey typically involves two stages, the first is called a ‘Scoping Survey’, or ‘Preliminary Roost Assessment’.
-Scoping surveys look for any sign that bats have used, or are currently using a development site.
-This considers the suitability of the habitat for bats, and any features at the development site that could potentially provide a roosting place.
+A bat survey typically involves two stages, the first is called a ‘Preliminary Roost Assessment‘.
+Preliminary Roost Assessments look for any sign that bats have used, or are currently using a development site.
+This considers the suitability of the habitat for bats and any features at the development site that could potentially provide a roosting place.
 Crucially, this scoping survey can be conducted at any time of year.

 As part of the scoping survey, a desk study is often (but not always) undertaken.
 This involves a search for records of bats from a Local Records Centre.
 This helps to assess the potential of the site to support roosting bats, or bats using the site to forage or to commute from/to feeding grounds from their roosts.

-If, during the scoping survey, a development site is found to have potential for use by roosting bats or evidence of bats is found on the site, the second stage of the survey will be required.
+If during the scoping survey, a development site is found to have the potential for use by roosting bats or evidence of bats is found on the site, the second stage of the survey will be required.

 The second stage involves ‘Activity Surveys’ which consist of dusk emergence and dawn re-entry surveys.
 These aim to assess how bats are using the development site, count how many bats emerge or re-enter a structure, and if so, find out which species they are.
 These surveys can only be carried out when bats are most active, before they hibernate for winter, typically between April and September.